Eversonzs/liveUpdatesServer/README.md

 # liveUpdatesServer
-Repository for developer challenge about live updates.
+Repository for the server of developer challenge about live updates.